AkshatGoyal1018/AkshatGoyal1018/README.md

 ### I'm a DevOps Enthusiast
 - 🌱 I’m currently learning Flutter AppDev.
 - 👯 I’m looking to collaborate on Web-dev projects.
-- ⚡ Fun fact: Currently everyday is a not a new day because nothing new happen.
+- ⚡ Fun fact: Myth: DevOps requires a team.

 ### Connect with me:
 <a href="https://www.linkedin.com/in/akshat-goyal-3a082b190/">